 Pot Roast Ingredients

-- 1 lb.
-Carotts, *(can use Baby Carrots but may take a little longer)
+- 1 pound carrots, *(can use baby carrots but may take a little longer)

 - Make sure that your cast iron dutch oven is 4–6 quarts, clean and seasoned.